ryjfgjl/DiLuConverter/README.md

 ### Advanced：
 #### CSV Encoding：
   Tools can auto-detect encoding of csv files(default), and you can choose or input other value.
 #### Replace To NULL：
   values populated will be replaced to null.
 #### Add Table Prefix：
   The value populated will be added to table name before.
 #### Append all data to one exists table：
   Under Append mode, import all data to the table populated.
 #### The Column on row：
   Set which row as Column name.
 #### Skip Blank Rows：
   Skip Blank Rows
 #### Trim Spaces：
   Trim spaces around the data.
 #### Skip Blank Sheets：
   Ignore sheet if there is no data in it.
 #### Add a column is table name：
   For imported table, add a column which value is its table name
 #### Include Sub Directories
   Recursive directories to find all excel files
 #### Transform Chinese to First Letter
   Transform chinese in table name and column name to the first letter of its pinyin
 #### Run sql before starting
   When starting import, run sql in the sql file choosed before
 #### Run sql after completing
   When complete import, run sql in the sql file choosed after

-### Others：
+## How the tool works?
+  This show some logic when the tool works
-  #### How to define table name：
+  ### How to define table name：
+    If only one sheet in excel >> excel name
-  file name + '_' + sheet name(if one excel has multipule sheets)
+    If multipule sheets in excel >> excel name + '_' + sheet name
+    Symbol like ',' will be replaced to '_'
+    If table name is more than the limit of database >> cut off
-  #### How to define column name：
+  ### How to define column name：
-  Default is the first row
+    Default is the first row, but if the first row is all blank, next row will be used Symbol like ',' will be replaced to '_'
+    If column name is blank, 'unnamed' will be set as column name If column name is repeated, number like '0' will be added as its suffix
-  #### How to define column type：
+  ### How to define column type：
     Varchar(255) is default.
-If max length of column more than 255, text will be set.
+If max length of column more than 255, text/clob will be set.

+## Correct Error
-  #### How to deal with mysql error 1366：
+  ### mysql error 1366：
-  Auto Correct
+    The length of all column is too long or the row size is too large, mysql error 1366 occured >> text will be set as column type
-  #### How to deal with mysql error 1118：
+  ### mysql error 1118：
-  All column will be create as text

-# Author: ryjfgjl
-# Send email to 2577154121@qq.com for help.
+    utf8mb4 is contained in the data, but the utf8 is the character set of database, mysql error 1118 occured >> import but utf8mb4 character is ignored

-## Schedule
+## How To Schedule
-C:\Users\ryjfgjl>D:\Projects\ExcelToDatabase4.4\ExcelToDatabase.exe D:\Projects\ExcelToDatabase4.4\config.ini
-You can run this command in DOS to start program.
-So you can add a scheduled task in windows, D:\Projects\ExcelToDatabase4.4\ExcelToDatabase.exe is our program and D:\Projects\ExcelToDatabase4.4\config.ini is your configuration file.
-Note: configuration file can be saved when you manual run ExcelToDatabase, and you can copy it to anywhere and rename it.
-eg: D:\config_everyday.ini
+  The tool can directly run in command line without gui, so you can schedule it on the Windows or Linux.
+A configuration file(config.ini) is needed to add.
+  * Python environment:
+    Windows: python main.py D:/config.ini
+    Linux:  python main.py /home/ryjfgjl/config.ini
+  * Packaged Program:
+    Windows: ExcelToDatabase.exe D:/config.ini
+    Linux: ./ExcelToDatabase /home/ryjfgjl/config.ini

+# Getting Help
+  * Email: 2577154121@qq.com
+  * QQ Group: 788719152